 2. Secondary parenting issues.

-Yes, there are some primary parenting issues that are worth going to the mat for: the values you’re teaching your children like discipline, etc. But if daddy occasionally gives your toddler ice cream outside of your ideal dietary plan for the tyke—chill out.
+Yes, there are some primary parenting issues that are worth going to the mat for such as the values you’re teaching your children like discipline, etc. But if daddy occasionally gives your toddler ice cream outside of your ideal dietary plan for the tyke—chill out.
 If daddy doesn’t dress her just like you would—who cares?
 Save your energy for the parenting struggles that matter most.
-Look over our list of 10 Things NOT to Say if Your Husband Watches the Kids to see if you’re guilty of these.

 Unless your spouse’s hobby has gone extreme, impacting the family’s finances or relationships in a significant way, try to give some grace.
 Even if you wish he didn’t want to golf every weekend, he could be doing so much worse.
 Ask for what you’d like when it comes to boundaries for his hobbies, but don’t turn it into an all-out conflict.

 He wants stained cabinets in the kitchen remodel, and you had your heart set on painted?
 Trust us, it’s not the end of the world.
 Work out a compromise on matters of taste without getting too emotionally invested.
 After all, it’s just stuff.
 And all the stuff in the world isn’t as valuable as your marriage.